harcokuppens/xbar-plugin-easy-ssh-tunnels/README.md

 - The plugin reads `tunnels.json` and builds the menu dynamically.
 - When you start a tunnel, it uses the specified wrapper to handle authentication.
 - Tunnels are started in the background and monitored for status.
-- All output and errors are logged to `log.txt`.
+- All output and errors are logged to `easy-ssh-tunnels.log`.
 - The menu updates automatically as tunnels start/stop.

 ---